SeedSigner/seedsigner/README.md

 # Build an offline, airgapped Stellar signing device for less than $50!

-**The project is currently in development and is not yet ready for use with real funds.
-Please check back soon!**
+**The project is currently in development and is not yet ready for use with real funds.**

+**The first developer preview has been released.**

 ![Image of LumenSigners in Open Pill Enclosures](docs/img/Open_Pill_Star.JPG)